-Only thanks to its activity, constant development, and dedication to the business were the company able to reach such heights, says the 3M logo.
-The emblem symbolizes a high position, profitable deals, and the conglomerate’s power.
+Only through its activity, constant development, and dedication has the company been able to reach such heights, states the 3M emblem.
+The emblem symbolizes the high position, lucrative deals, and power of the conglomerate.

 3M: Brand overview